 Specialist support for extremely vulnerable people

-People who have a medical condition that makes them extremely vulnerable to coronavirus received a letter from the NHS telling them to stay indoors.
+People who have a medical condition that makes them extremely vulnerable to coronavirus received a letter from the NHS telling them to stay indoors back in the spring.
 There was support put in place, including food deliveries and support getting medication.
 The council has been providing additional help to this group.